mate-academy/react_movies-list-add-form/README.md

   Also, form should be cleared.
 Page should not be reloaded.

 ## Advanced tasks (Add validation)
-> Do it only if you understand everything

 1. validate controls values on blur
 1. `title`, `imgUrl`, `imdbUrl`, `imdbId` should be required
 1. `imgUrl`, `imdbUrl` - should be valid urls (can use this regex `/^((([A-Za-z]{3,9}:(?:\/\/)?)(?:[-;:&=+$,\w]+@)?[A-Za-z0-9.-]+|(?:www\.|[-;:&=+$,\w]+@)[A-Za-z0-9.-]+)((?:\/[+~%/.\w-_]*)?\??(?:[-+=&;%@.\w_]*)#?(?:[.!/\\\w]*))?)$/`)